Vanderbilt University

 1) Introducing members of the seminar

-b) to the different interpretations of Paul by his readers (biblical scholars, believers in different cultural contexts in history and today), in order to help members of the seminar to gain a critical perspective on the variety of interpretations which they encounter.
+b) to the different interpretations of Paul by his readers (biblical scholars, believers in different cultural contexts in history and today),

-Pedagogical goal: Intellectual Literacy concerning the scholarship on Paul (by the end of the semester, you will be expected to know major differences among three distinctive scholarly interpretations of Paul),
+in order to help members of the seminar to gain a critical perspective on the variety of interpretations which they encounter.
+(By the end of the semester, you will be expected to know major differences among three distinctive scholarly interpretations of Paul)

 Thus, each session will have three parts:

-Students sign up the previous week to participate to one of the three groups, each focusing on different concepts; the goal of the round-table is to show the different interpretations of the same passage by members of the group and to prepare to teach the rest of the class about their findings.
+Students sign up the previous week to participate to one of the two groups, each focusing on different concepts; the goal of the round-table is to show the different interpretations of the same passage by members of the group and to prepare to teach the rest of the class about their findings.

 Garland 301A, Box 1585 Station B, Nashville, TN 37235 : Tel (615) 322-4884 : send comments and suggestions to webmaster